OfekRainish/OfekRainish_notebook/_posts/2025-04-02-bioinformatics deseq2.md

 the data i used is the exact same data for the previous goseq analysis - a table of deseq2 [combined_deseq2_gtf.xlsx](../exel%20files/deseq2/combined_deseq2_gtf_with_length.xlsx) and the [goterm table](../exel%20files/deseq2/goTerms.xlsx).

+*reminder: this too is for time 20hr - treatment vs control, since we used the same data.

 ```r
 # Step 1: Setup
 install.packages("readxl")